The Council is responsible for allocating street and road numbers to properties within the district.

 Street numbers are allocated by the Council when new properties are created through subdivision.
 New numbers are generally advised to the developer and Land Information NZ upon titles being issued and received by the Council.

-If you are changing your property’s access, or are building a second house on a property you will need to contact the Council to have a new number allocated.
+Use our online form if you are changing your property’s access, or are building a second house on a property and need a new number.

 Check your rates invoice.
 The street number is shown in the 'location' information.